0xlucyy/hawk/TICKETS.md

 - backend : search for domains in db with either starts_with or ends_with
 - backend : fix backend logger, make info actually useful
 - backend : batch graphql calls
+- backend : automatic backup web3 provider if local node is offline

 - frontend: Home should include stats of total domains tracked, how many in each state (grace,expired,auction,free).
 - frontend: pagination